 On July 27, 2011, the Corporation amended its Articles which essentially provide that (i) the Board of Directors may, at its discretion, appoint one or more directors, who shall hold office for a term expiring no later than the close of the next annual meeting of shareholders following their appointment, but the total number of directors so appointed may not exceed one-third of the number of directors elected at the annual meeting of shareholders preceding their appointment; and (ii) the Board of Directors may, at its discretion and from time to time, determine to hold a meeting of shareholders outside of the Province of Québec.
 The Articles were restated on May 8, 2019 without any modifications.
-Amendments to the Articles will be submitted to the shareholders for a vote at the next Annual General Meeting to be held on May 6, 2021.
+Modifications to the Articles were approved by the shareholders at the Annual General and Special Meeting held on May 12, 2022.

-The head office and corporate offices of Cascades are located at 404 Marie Victorin Blvd, Kingsey Falls (Québec) J0A 1B0.
-Cascades also has executive offices located at 772 Sherbrooke Street West, Suite 100, Montréal (Québec) H3A 1G1.
+The head office and corporate offices of Cascades are located at 404 Marie-Victorin Blvd, Kingsey Falls (Québec) J0A 1B0.
 Cascades' website can be found at www.cascades.com.